getcursor/crawler/README.md

 ## Contributing

-We welcome contributions to expand our built-in documentation!
-Here's how to add a new source:
+We welcome contributions to expand our built-in documentation or fix issues with existing sources!

+To add a new documentation source:

 1. Add a single new entry to [`docs.jsonl`](docs.jsonl) with:
    - Project name